 The Board of Directors continuously assesses the capital situation in light of the company's goals, strategy and desired risk profile.
-As at 31 December 2012 SpareBank 1 SMN's equity capital totalled NOK 10,0 bn.
-As of year end tier 1 capital adequacy was 11.3 per cent and the common equity tier 1 ratio was 10.0 per cent.
-After a thorough assessment, the Board of SpareBank 1 SMN has decided to revise the Bank's capital plan.
-As part of this process it plans to increase the common tier 1 ratio to 12.5 per cent by the end of 2015.
+As of 31 December 2013 SpareBank 1 SMN's equity capital totaled to NOK 11,2 bn.
+As of the same date the Tier 1 ratio was 13,0 per cent and common equity tier 1 (CET1) ratio 11,1 per cent.